 3:52 Why then am I standing before you with this weapon?
 Why did I choose the gun as my instrument?
 Today I want to tell you why.
 Today I want to tell you why I chose the gun to create a better world.
 And I want to tell you how this gun can help.

-6:43 Then in high school, I was gripped by the stories of the Allied soldiers -- soldiers who left the safety of their own homes and risked their lives to liberate a country and a people that they didn't know.
+6:44 Then in high school, I was gripped by the stories of the Allied soldiers -- soldiers who left the safety of their own homes and risked their lives to liberate a country and a people that they didn't know.
 They liberated my birth town.
-It was then that I decided I would take up the gun -- out of respect and gratitude for those men and women who came to liberate us -- from the awareness that sometimes only the gun can stand between good and evil.
+It was then that I decided I would take up the gun -- out of respect and gratitude for those men and women who came to liberate us.
+From the awareness that sometimes only the gun can stand between good and evil.

 7:29 And that is why I took up the gun -- not to shoot, not to kill, not to destroy, but to stop those who would do evil, to protect the vulnerable, to defend democratic values, to stand up for the freedom we have to talk here today in Amsterdam about how we can make the world a better place.

-8:40 Now this may sound contradictory to you.
-But not only have I seen with my own eyes during my deployments in Lebanon, Sarajevo and [unclear] national as The Netherlands' chief of defense, this is also supported by cold, hard statistics.
+8:41 Now this may sound contradictory to you.
+But not only have I seen with my own eyes during my deployments in Lebanon, Sarajevo and as the Netherlands' Chief of Defence, this is also supported by cold, hard statistics.
 Violence has declined dramatically over the last 500 years.
 Despite the pictures we are shown daily in the news, wars between developed countries are no longer commonplace.
 The murder rate in Europe has dropped by a factor of 30 since the Middle Ages.
 And occurrences of civil war and repression have declined since the end of the Cold War.
 Statistics show that we are living in a relatively peaceful era.

-9:36 Why?
+9:37 Why?
 Why has violence decreased?
 Has the human mind changed?
-Well we were talking on the human mind this morning.
+Well, we were talking about the human mind this morning.
 Did we simply lose our beastly impulses for revenge, for violent rituals, for pure rage?
 Or is there something else?
-In his latest book, Harvard professor Steven Pinker -- and many other thinkers before him -- concludes that one of the main drivers behind less violent societies is the spread of the constitutional state and the introduction on a large scale of the state monopoly on the legitimized use of violence -- legitimized by a democratically elected government, legitimized by checks and balances and an independent judicial system.
+In his latest book, Harvard professor Steven Pinker -- and many other thinkers before him -- concludes that one of the main drivers behind less violent societies is the spread of the constitutional state and the introduction, on a large scale, of the state monopoly on the legitimized use of violence -- legitimized by a democratically elected government, legitimized by checks and balances and an independent judicial system.
 In other words, a state monopoly that has the use of violence well under control.

 10:47 Such a state monopoly on violence, first of all, serves as a reassurance.
 It removes the incentive for an arms race between potentially hostile groups in our societies.
 Secondly, the presence of penalties that outweigh the benefits of using violence tips the balance even further.
 Abstaining from violence becomes more profitable than starting a war.
 Now nonviolence starts to work like a flywheel.
 It enhances peace even further.
 Where there is no conflict, trade flourishes.
 And trade is another important incentive against violence.
 With trade, there's mutual interdependency and mutual gain between parties.
 And when there is mutual gain, both sides stand to lose more than they would gain if they started a war.
 War is simply no longer the best option, and that is why violence has decreased.